Alec Pearson

 Dancer — NYC.

-He switched his career path and committed to Hofstra University as a dance major after a gap year.
-Here, Alec trained in ballet and modern, specializing in the Horton, Graham, and Taylor techniques.
+Alec began his dance training at the age of 14 at Miller Street Dance Academy in Charlotte, North Carolina, starting in contemporary and ballet before adding jazz, hip hop, and tap into his training.
+In 2022, Alec committed to Hofstra University as a dance major after a gap year.
+Here, Alec continued trained in ballet and modern, specializing in the Horton, Graham, and Taylor techniques.
 Through this program, he performed in works by Ori Flomin, Janice Rosario, Livia Vanaver, Clement Mensah, and Khalid Hill.
 During this time, he became a member of Hofstra’s National Honors Society for Dance Arts (NHSDA).
-Also at Hofstra University, he completed a course on choreography composition under the instruction of Robin Becker.
-This inspired him to diversify his dance experiences and he began to create original pieces.
-His first piece, entitled “Lost Ground”, premiered at Hofstra University’s Miscellaneous Works showcase in the fall of 2024.
+Also at Hofstra University, he completed a course on choreography composition under the instruction of Robin Becker, which inspired him choreograph his first piece entitled “Lost Ground” that premiered at the school’s Miscellaneous Works showcase in the fall of 2024.

 When he is not dancing, Alec enjoys reading, working out, running, photography, listening to music, socializing with friends, and teaching dance in his local community.